 On Friday afternoon 27 June there will be a public symposium at the University of Amsterdam where Joan Halifax will speak.
 This symposium will be supported by the Buddhist Broadcast Foundation.
 The subject of the symposium will be ‘Compassion and Social Engagement‘.

-The procedures of registration will start at the end of March and will be soon announced on this page.
+The procedures of registration will start at the beginning of April and will be soon announced on this page.